Downloading, Visualizing and Preprocessing Sentinel-2 Data in SNAP

 To create a Copernicus account:

-1. Navigate to the Copernicus open access hub through this link [SCI Hub Homepage]
+1. Navigate to the Copernicus open access hub through this link scibub.

 2. Click the person icon with a question mark located in the upper right hand corner of your screen (Figure 2).